winston-wan/MTC_GitHub_AzureDevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![In the Docker VS Code extension, Registries and Azure are expanded, and the bestforyouregistry is highlighted.](media/vscode-extension-docker-registries.png "Docker extension")

-    > If you don't see the Docker icon in the left-hand menu, close and reopen VS Code, and the `MCW-OSS-PaaS-and-DevOps` project.
+    > If you don't see the Docker icon in the left-hand menu, close and reopen VS Code, and the `MTC_GitHub_AzureDevOps` project.

 ### Task 3: Create Docker image and run the app

-In this task, you will use VS Code, and the Docker extension, to add the necessary files to the project to create a custom Docker image for the `MCW-OSS-PaaS-and-DevOps` app.
+In this task, you will use VS Code, and the Docker extension, to add the necessary files to the project to create a custom Docker image for the `MTC_GitHub_AzureDevOps` app.

-1. On your Lab VM, return to VS Code, and the `MCW-OSS-PaaS-and-DevOps` project.
+1. On your Lab VM, return to VS Code, and the `MTC_GitHub_AzureDevOps` project.

 2. Open the VS Code Command Palette, by selecting **View** from the menu, then **Command Palette**.